tajaouart/simple_charts/README.md

 ## Additional information

-Don't hesitate to contribute or contact me if needed.
+Don't hesitate to contribute or to contact me if needed.